+The Indian pharmaceutical industry contributes significantly to public health improvement and economic growth of the country.
+The Indian Pharmaceutical Industry (IPI) is ranked third globally in terms of volume.
+As per estimates, from a market size of USD 39 billion in FY 2018-19, the Indian pharmaceutical market will grow to USD 55 billion by 2022-23.
 Growth in the domestic pharma market is expected to be driven by increase in the penetration of health insurance, improving access to healthcare facilities, rising prevalence of chronic diseases and rising per capita income.
 The export growth is expected to be led by increasing generic penetration in the regulated markets on the back of enhanced focus on the niche and complex product segments, patent expiries and growing demand from semi-regulated pharma markets.

-(Source: CMIE and Industry sources)
+(Source: Industry sources, complied by CARE Advisory)